 PAN Assistant, 2022–2025

 Therapies to restore the cognitive abilities of brain damage patients are very time-consuming and labour-intensive.
 Also, victims of strokes and traumatic brain injuries frequently complain of disorientation.
 They normally undergo a therapy involving repetitive exercises with one-on-one supervision.
-To aid patient rehabilitation, ART+COM has been developing a range of software tools in a joint project with the P.A.N.
+To aid patient rehabilitation, ART+COM developed a range of software tools in a joint project with the P.A.N.
 Centre for Post-Acute Neurorehabilitation in Berlin, the Department of Neurology at Berlin’s Charité hospital, the Berlin University of Applied Sciences and Technology (BHT) and software firm Ascora.
-The solutions will enable virtual route and orientation training that is safe and tailored to individual needs.
+The solutions enable virtual route and orientation training that is safe and tailored to individual needs.